Locally induced Gaussian processes for large-scale simulation experiments: Discussion

 We see these promising results as providing a solid foundation from which to explore improvements: from accurate and even faster predictions; to broader application such as in low-signal and even heteroskedastic \citep{hetGP2} stochastic simulation experiments.
 We have some specific ideas.
-Rather than NN neighborhoods for each predictive location, thrifty ALC alternatives \citep[e.g.,~{\em alcray} in {\tt laGP},][]{gramacy2016speeding} may enhance the hybrid.
+Rather than NN neighborhoods for each predictive location, thrifty ALC alternatives \citep[e.g., {\tt alcray} in {\tt laGP},][]{gramacy2016speeding} may enhance the hybrid.
 Kernel support could be expanded to include other families, such as Mat\'ern, or to include locally separable lengthscales.
-Automating the choice of local sizes $(m,n)$ could help make the methodology more plug-n-play.
-Rather than exploring grids, as in Section \ref{sec:nsize}, a Bayesian optimization of out-of-sample RMSE could dramatically reduce evaluations over alternatives.
-One challenge is that the resulting RMSE surfaces are heteroskedastic, with larger for small $(m,n$).
+In addition, automating the choice of local sizes $(m,n)$ through a Bayesian optimization of out-of-sample RMSE could help make the methodology more plug-n-play.

-Speaking of heteroskedasticity, adapting local GP interpolators to smooth over noisy data is an open problem.
-Although the {\tt laGP} software allows smoothing of noisy data, through input-dependent nuggets, this has never been brought to bear on a challenging benchmark stochastic simulation exercises.
-Larger neighborhoods supported by local inducing points could help, as could criteria emphasizing replication in design as tried and true strategy for separating signal from noise.
-Ordinary, data subset-based LAGP lacks the flexibility to accommodate either innovation natively.